Bojan Neziri

 Bojan Neziri (Serbian Cyrillic: Бојан Незири, born 26 February 1982) is a Serbian football defender who last played for FK Inđija in the Serbian SuperLiga.

 Career

-Before, he played for FC Metalurh Donetsk since 2003, but was loaned to German team VfL Wolfsburg for one year in 2005.
-He started his career playing for FK Šabac but was forced to leave for neighbors FK Radnički Zorka after his first club went bankrupt.
-This is where he got his first senior appearance as a very talented 16-year-old.
-It wasn't long before he signed for the biggest club in the area, FK Mačva Šabac and then for FK Vojvodina one of the biggest clubs in Serbia.
-This is where he proved himself as one of the most talented young players in the country and established his place in the Under-21 Serbia & Montenegro squad.
+Neziri played for FC Metalurh Donetsk starting in 2003, but was loaned to German team VfL Wolfsburg for one year in 2005.
+He began his career playing for FK Šabac but was forced to leave for neighbors FK Radnički Zorka after the first club went bankrupt.
+At 16 years old, he signed with the biggest club in the area, FK Mačva Šabac, and then for FK Vojvodina, one of the biggest clubs in Serbia.
+There Neziri established his place in the Under-21 Serbia and Montenegro squad.

 He was part of the Serbian and Montenegrin 2004 Olympic football team, who exited in the first round, finishing fourth in Group C behind gold-medal winners Argentina, Australia and Tunisia.
 He earned three senior caps for Serbia and Montenegro.